gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 **NOTE:** This is part of the course content.
 ### !end-callout

-Now that you know what the Three ways and the Seven Principles and Wastes are, we will address how DevOps can help address each of the following areas of waste:
+Now that you know the Three ways and the Seven Principles and Wastes, we address how DevOps can help address each of the following areas of waste:

 #### 1. Partially Done Work
-   * **DevSecOps solution**: Work is not ‘done’ until it reaches the hands of the user- this shift in mindset is part of the solution.
-It also ensures capabilities and team structures are in place enabling people to finish what they’ve started.
-Reducing dependencies between teams and boosting autonomy within teams is a powerful way to address this.
+   * **DevSecOps solution**: Work is not ‘done’ until it reaches the hands of the user.
+This shift in mindset is part of the solution, by ensuring capabilities and team structures are enabling teams to finish what they've started.
+Reducing dependencies and boosting autonomy within teams addresses partial work completion in a powerful way

 #### 2. Extra Unnecessary Features
    * **DevSecOps solution**: An iterative approach to value delivery is fundamental to success in the digital economy.
 Releasing updates and new features on a ‘little and often’ basis, then making further improvements based on customer feedback as required will ensure product development is closely aligned with actual user needs.